 "American" and Other Demonyms

 People in South America and Central America sometimes complain when I refer to citizens of the U.S. as “Americans.”
-Is it offensive to call ourselves American?
+Is there a better term I could use?

-We, the people, have been calling ourselves Americans since before our country was even founded (as have others), and “American” is the only single word we have to refer to citizens of the United States of America.
+We, the people of the United States of America, have been calling ourselves Americans since before our country was even founded (as have others), and “American” is the only single word we have to refer to citizens of the United States of America.